JSorngard/lambert_w/README.md

 assert_abs_diff_eq!(ln2, f64::ln(2.0));
 ```

+### Note on the macros

+The macros are from the [`approx`](https://docs.rs/approx/latest/approx/) crate,
-The crate used in the examples to verify the answers is [`approx`](https://crates.io/crates/approx).
+and are used in the documentation examples of this crate.
+The assertion passes if the two supplied values are the same to within floating
+point error, or within an optional epsilon or relative difference.

 ## Features